Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Rydberg discrete-time quantum walk

 \section{Rydberg discrete-time quantum walk}

-In the {\it coin-less DTQW } different coupling tessellations must be considered, in a way that each tessellation covers all vertices with non-overlapping connections and the tessellation union covers all edges.
-This model is the discrete-time version of the famous Su-Schrieffer-Heeger (SSH) model \cite{su1979solitons}.
-Distinguishing even $\ket{m,e}=\ket{2m}$ and odd $\ket{m,o}=\ket{2m-1}$ lattice sites in the $m^{\text{th}}$ sub-lattice (dimer), two types of QW operators, covers the intra-dimer $W_0=\exp(\text{i}\theta_{0} H_{0})$ and inter-dimer $W_1=\exp(\text{i}\theta_{1} H_{1})$ coupling tessellations with
+In the {\it coin-less DTQW } different coupling tessellations must be considered, in a way that each tessellation covers all vertices with non-overlapping connections and the tessellation union covers all edges \cite{Amb15,Por15,Por16,Port16,Portu17}.
+This model could be thought as discrete-time version of the famous Su-Schrieffer-Heeger (SSH) model \cite{su1979solitons}.
+Distinguishing even $\ket{m,e}=\ket{2m}$ and odd $\ket{m,o}=\ket{2m-1}$ lattice sites in the $m^{\text{th}}$ sub-lattice (dimer), the two types of QW operators depicted in Fig.~\ref{Fig_Scheme}c,d, cover the intra-dimer $W_0$ and inter-dimer $W_1$ coupling tessellations